MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 * 3 hours long
 * Outcomes
   * Use MIK to create Islandora import packages from CSV metadata
-  * (Optional) Use MIK to create Islandora import packages from data harvested via OAI-PMH
+  * Use MIK to create Islandora import packages from data harvested via OAI-PMH

 ## MIK in a nutshell